loading spinner

 7 Science-Backed Psychological Tricks to Make Yourself Happy

-1. Write 3 Things You are Grateful For
+1. Write 3 Things You Are Grateful For

 Ever notice how most people focus on what's wrong instead of what's right?
 Here's the game-changer: